FishHawk Real Estate Buyers Guide

 Finally, the closing day is here!
 Typically 72 business hours after you receive a Clear to Close, you can close on the property.
 Usually, the day before closing, you will wire any funds that you will need to close to the title company.
 On closing day, you’ll sign contracts to finalize the mortgage, pay the seller, and pay closing costs.
 The property title will be transferred to you, and you can move into your new home!
 In Florida, you usually get the keys to your new home at the closing once we are funded and fully closed.

 Remember if this is your primary residence to apply for a Homestead Property Tax Exemption.
 You can do that about three weeks after you close at the Hillsborough County Property Appraiser Website.

+There is a lot that goes into buying a home and proper preparation is a must.
 Please click over to my Buyer Services Page to see how I can make your buying experience better!

 If you are looking for a great REALTOR®, I am at your service!
 It would be my pleasure to assist you with buying your home anywhere in the Tampa Bay area.